 The importance of BCN3D printers in design and production stages

-KAV uses 3D printers as part of their design workflow, and have also fully integrated them into their manufacturing process.
-Designs are printed, reviewed by athletes and tested for impact resistance in a matter of days.
+KAV uses 3D printers as part of their design workflow and has also fully integrated them into its manufacturing process.
+Designs are printed, reviewed by athletes, and tested for impact resistance in a matter of days.
 The company takes into account user feedback and optimizes helmets to minimize impact forces associated with head trauma.

 KAV chose the BCN3D Sigmax printer for its IDEX technology, which ensures a clean transition between materials when using water-soluble supports, and for its massive printing volume to accommodate the large fixtures needed for KAV’s fabrication plant.
 Additionally, the mirror and duplication modes allowed KAV to maximize their productivity, by printing helmet accessories in half the time.

 Next generation performance thanks to 3D printing technology

-Manufacturing helmets via injection molding requires significant tooling and large batch runs, making it impractical for creating a variety of sizes to accomodate for the unique dimensions of each athlete’s measurements.
+Manufacturing helmets via injection molding requires significant tooling and large batch runs, making it impractical for creating a variety of sizes to accommodate the unique dimensions of each athlete’s measurements.
 Furthermore, the design restrictions dictated by manufacturing molds limit the performance potential of helmets.
 Outsourcing the production of the printed parts would have cost KAV at least 4x more, and increased lead times by a week.

 3D printing is the ideal tool to create tailored helmets, as it reduces the expense of tooling and opens up the use of novel structures.
 This is what has enabled KAV to produce a safer, better-performance helmet.
 The competitive price of the BCN3D Sigmax printer made in-house prototyping and production a reality.